Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/bevel.rst

 Mark Sharp
    Similar to Mark Seams, but for sharp edges.
 Harden Normals
-   When enabled, the per-vertex face normals of the bevel faces are adjusted to match the surrounding faces, and the normals of the surrounding faces are not affected -- so the effect is to keep the surrounding faces flat (if they were before), with the bevel faces shading smoothly into them.
-For this to work, custom split normals need to be enabled, which requires Auto Smooth to be enabled (see :doc:`Normals </modeling/meshes/editing/normals>`).
+   When enabled, the per-vertex face normals of the bevel faces are adjusted to match the surrounding faces, and the normals of the surrounding faces are not affected.
+   This will keep the surrounding faces flat (if they were before), with the bevel faces shading smoothly into them.
+For this effect to work, custom split normals need to be enabled, which requires Auto Smooth to be enabled (see :doc:`Normals </modeling/meshes/editing/normals>`).